Mitchell Freeway: History

 The Mitchell Freeway began as a highway proposed in the Metropolitan Region Scheme in the mid-1950s.
 The original plan took the route, then known as Yanchep Highway, inland from what is now known as Karrinyup Road to the intersection of Wanneroo Road and Balcatta Road.
 However, the first gazetted edition of the Metropolitan Region Scheme, from 1963, shows a controlled-access highway along the current freeway alignment.
 The later plan only detailed the route up until a point east of Sorrento, at a proposed east-west controlled-access highway on the modern day Hepburn Avenue alignment.

 Detailed design on the first stage of the freeway, from the Narrows Bridge to Sutherland Street at the northern edge of the city, began in 1960, and took several years to be completed.
 The design included a complex interchange at the Narrows Bridge that was to be built on reclaimed land that was mostly soft mud.
 Ground improvement works, which included the installations of 43,000 sand drains, began in 1964; demolition of buildings in the freeway's path commenced in 1965.
 The freeway was completed in three sections, under three separate contracts.
 Construction on the central section from Mount Street to Wellington Street started on 18 November 1966, following a groundbreaking ceremony conducted by Premier David Brand.
 It was opened to traffic two years later, connected to the Narrows Bridge via a temporary Bailey bridge over Mounts Bay Road.
 The new road carried up to 1400 vehicles per hour during peak hours.

 Work on the section north of Wellington Street, known as the Hamilton Interchange, began in October 1969.
 It was partially opened on 17 November 1971, but was not completed until 4 October 1972.
 The final part of the project to be completed was the Narrows Interchange.
 Construction began in 1970 with the installation of thirteen caissons, which would house foundation columns.
 Placement of the caissons was difficult; as well as sinking vertically as intended, they also tilted and slid horizontally.
 Corrections were made by selective excavation, blasting bedrock, and applying tension via guy-wires.
 Following the foundation works, construction proceeded swiftly; most of the work was completed by 1972.
 Premier John Tonkin opened the interchange on 30 November 1973.
 This initial section functioned only as a distributor for Narrows Bridge traffic accessing Perth's central business district or adjacent areas to the north-west.
-Whilst initially referred to as the "Western Switch Road", it was renamed after the former Western Australia State Premier and Governor Sir James Mitchell, on 5 June 1963.
+Whilst initially referred to as the "Western Switch Road", it was renamed after the former Western Australian Premier and Governor Sir James Mitchell, on 5 June 1963.
 In 2008, Stage 1 was declared a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.